ajmalmd/react-hooks-examples/README.md

    npm run dev
    ```

-# Try with uncommenting each hook example in App.jsx
+### After project setup, Try with uncommenting each hook example in App.jsx